basarballioz/nextjs-dynamic-ecommerce/README.md

 npm test
 ```

-## IF API SERVICE CRASHES, YOU CAN START JSONSERVER LOCAL IN ORDER TO WORK WITH DUMMY DATA :)
+## IF API SERVICE CRASHES, YOU CAN START JSONSERVER LOCAL (IN ORDER TO WORK WITH DUMMY DATA)

 ### HOW TO RUN IT

 ```
+npm install -g json-server
 json-server --watch db.json --port 3001
 ```
 Then, run the development environment (npm run dev)